IHE/pharm-mpd/input/pagecontent/pharm-9.md

 ##### X:Y.Z.4.1.3 Expected Actions

-Upon receiving the `MedicationRequest`, the [Dispense Responder](actors-transactions.html#dispense-responder) is expected to respond with the orders if the conditions are met:
+Upon receiving the query, the [Dispense Responder](actors-transactions.html#dispense-responder) is expected to respond with the medication dispenses if the conditions are met:
 * The search parameters match
 * The resources can be accessed i.e. they are not restricted to the [Dispense Consumer](actors-transactions.html#dispense-consumer)